 During our voyage, we visit many other remote places, perhaps including the Shiant Islands, twelve miles from the northern tip of Skye.
 This is another major Puffin site, hosting around 240,000 birds, two percent of the world’s population!
 As we sail, Manx Shearwater, Arctic Skua, Great Skua around the ‘flurries’ of fish, hosts of Guillemot, Razorbill, Kittiwake, the occasional Storm Petrel, and more will the seas can teem with birds.
 We should encounter Otter on rocky beaches and inlets, and Minke Whale, Basking Shark, Bottle-nosed, Common and Risso’s Dolphin and Harbour Porpoise, are all very possible.

-There is no fixed itinerary for this holiday, though spectacular island scenery is all around, and we should visit a selection of islands, bays and unspoilt beaches as we watch the weather and await the right conditions for St Kilda.
-On our last holiday we visited Taransay, Scarp and Pabbay Mor, three very different and quite fascinating islands, in addition to our three day adventure on St Kilda.
+There is no fixed itinerary for this holiday and our travel plans revolve around the latest weather reports.
+Spectacular island scenery is all around, and we should visit a selection of islands, bays and unspoilt beaches as we watch the weather and await the right conditions for St Kilda.
+On some of our previous holidays we have visited Taransay, Scarp and the Monach Isles, three very different and quite fascinating islands, in addition to our three day adventure on St Kilda.

 Day 1: Friday